ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 is tricked into accepting Evidence coming from a past epoch as fresh, while in the meantime the Attester has been compromised.

-To mitigate these threats, the transport should provide the ability to detect reordering and drop.
+This attack is mitigated if the transport provides the ability to detect reordering and drop.

-However, the delay attack described above can only be thwarted if the target has an independent notion of time that can be used to drop handles that are not expected.
+However, the delay attack described above can't be thwarted in this manner.

 # IANA Considerations